Math 181 - Applied Calculus

 • Be attentive in class and ask any questions you have.

 • If there is a concept with which you need extra help, or if you find yourself falling behind, tell me about it.
-Come to office hours for extra help, or send me an email explaining your concerns.
+Come to office hours for extra help, or send me an email explaining your concerns, or arrange for a tutor.
 The sooner the better.

 • When working in class, stay on the task at hand and maintain a reasonable volume.